Timinator2000/Algorithm_X/12 - your turn/01 - killer sudoku.md

 # Suggested Path Forward

 To get started, I recommend you work on setting up Algorithm X with no problem-space reduction at all.
 A basic Sudoku Algorithm X setup will quickly solve __Test Case 1: Easy__ and __Test Case 2: Medium__.
 Of course, you will need to make sure all the cage sums are properly honored.
-From there it gets tougher.
+From there it gets more challenging.

 A hardcore Algorithm X setup will quickly solve __Test Case 3: Hard__, and you might eke out a solution for __Test Case 4: Expert__ before timing out.
 To solve the 4th test case in a more reasonable amount of time will require some problem-space reduction.